jdonnerstag/pyfwf_db/README.rst

       ]

-The slices represent the first and last positions of each information in the line.
+The slices represent the first and last positions of each information within the line.
 Alternatively you may provide combinations of 'start', 'len' and 'stop'.

-Now we are going to use it with the file parser.
+The sequence of fields is only relevant for (pretty) printing the dataset, or exporting it.

+Now, lets open the file.

 .. code-block:: Python